vipin-banka/hunk-catalog/README.md

 * notes
   - you need to pass two parameters
    - "metadata": this is to tell import process what to import, it includes following
-     - EntityType: The unique name defined forentity  mapper in the policy, in our case this is SellableItem.
+     - EntityType: The entity key defined for entity  mapper in the policy, for this sample it is SellableItem.
-     - Components: List of comma separated component mapper names defined in the policy, in current case this is SellableItemComponent.
+     - Components: Comma separated component mapper keys defined in the policy, for this sample it is SellableItemComponent.
-     - VariantComponents: List of comma separated variant component mapper names defined in the policy, in current case there is none so we can leave it blank.
+     - VariantComponents: Comma separated variant component mapper keys defined in the policy, for this sample there is none so we can leave it blank.
    - "entity": This is serialzed value for your source entity, this will change based on your source entity.
-* **make sure to give some value in "Parents" property, this can be one or more catalog name or category name".
+* **make sure to give some value in "Parents" property, this can be one or more catalog name or category name".** see [more info](#link-to-catalog)
 * Execute the request.
 * Open Business tools and verify sellable item has been added.